Malaysia–Vietnam relations: Early contacts (7th to 18th century)

 The earliest record of historic contact between present-day Malaysia and Vietnam dates back to 7th century, when according to the Tang dynasty's annals, Buddhist monks from northern Vietnam ventured to the Malay peninsula during their trips to India.
 In 767, Srivijaya or Javanese fleets invaded northern Vietnam.
-Champa and Malay kingdoms through out the Medieval age often maintained close contact.
+Champa and Malay kingdoms throughout the Medieval age often maintained close contact.
 The earliest record of diplomatic contact between the Viet state and Malaysia is dated back to 1469, when soldiers of Vietnamese Dai Viet kingdom had captured a Malaccan tributary mission en route to the Chinese Ming dynasty, killing some of them, and castrating and enslaving the survivors.
 Dai Viet expressed their intent to conquer Malacca by naval force at the time; this intent was conveyed to the Chinese emperor in a later mission in 1481.
 The Chinese emperor ordered Malacca to raise soldiers in the event of a similar attack and pressured Vietnam to not take a naval expedition to Malacca.
 Malaccan auxiliaries defeated the Vietnamese during a battle in Lan Xang as reported in a Chinese account.
 The Malay Annals also mention a Cham prince taking some of his followers to form a small Cham colony in Malacca when Vietnam invaded Champa in 1471, and deploying military assistance to Johor to fend off a botched military conquest in the 1590s.
 In the mid 17th-century, the Cham vassal states Panduranga and Kelantan cultivated close diplomatic ties when they led a long-term diplomatic mission to Kelantan to learn more about Malay culture and Islam.
 Subsequent Champa kings after Po Rome, beginning with his son Po Saut, periodically received Malay Muslim missionaries from Kelantan in the 17th and 18th centuries.
+The town of Pengkalan Chepa (lit.
+"Champa Landing") was known as a focal point of Cham migrants to Kelantan during this time.